Ascarina

 Ascarina is an ancient, woody, angiosperm genus.
-It is a distinct genus of Chloranthaceae consisting of less than twenty species, found in the Australian region, the Pacific Islands and Madagascar.
+It is a distinct genus of the family Chloranthaceae, consisting of less than twenty species, found in the Australian region, the Pacific Islands and Madagascar.
 They can grow up to six metres tall and have a spread of approximately three metres.
 Ascarina are usually tropical cloud forest species which need high humidity to thrive, and are vulnerable to both frost and drought.
 There has been discussion and research on whether or not this genus and its family are primitive, or have become reduced over time.
 Another controversial topic for the genus is its relation to the Clavatipollenites, a fossilized pollen.

 Morphology

 Ascarina plants are divided into three major species groups, based on the number of stamens per male flower, number of supporting flower bracts and geographic location.
 The flowers of the Ascarina species are unisexual, containing one to five stamens in male flowers, and a single carpel in females.
 The exception to this is A. lucida, which can have monoecious flowers.
 Ascarina plants differ from the other members of the Chloranthaceae family in that male flowers can have more than one stamen, indicative of a reduction from a more advanced form.
 Ascarina flowers are anemophilous, meaning they pollinate by wind rather than by symbiosis with insects.
 That trait is an indication of the primitive nature of the plant.

 Ascarina trees produce elliptic leaves with varying size and vascular structures.
 The leaf margins are lightly serrated, and the petiole of the leaf is quite short.
 These leaves also have the highest vein order of four to five, in a combination of brochidodromous (where secondary veins do not terminate at leaf margin, and instead form joined arches along the margin) and craspedodomous (where secondary veins terminate at leaf margins) venations.
 The structures on leaf margins of Ascarina share general shape, size and with the other genera of Chloranthaceae.
 They differ from the other genera in the festooned craspedodomous venation, which is a unique feature of Ascarina.

 The pollen of Ascarina plants are a wind distributed pollen with some notable differences from the rest of the genera.
 It is mostly monosulcate, with some trichotomosulcate variants.
 The pollen have a net like or reticulate sculpturing with columellar structures.
 The mori have distinct features which could be either microverrae or supratectal spinules which is a trait shared with Hedyosmum.